 In 2011 Peter Jackson used his skills to co-produce The Adventures of Tin Tin, with Steven Spielberg.
 Spielberg directed the feature and post production was completed in Wellington at Park Road Post.

-Jackson's latest work saw the director return to Middle-earth with The Hobbit Trilogy.
-The three films based on J.R.R Tolkien's prequal to The Lord of The Rings Trilogy was once again produced and shot on location in New Zealand.
+Jackson's returned to Middle-earth with The Hobbit Trilogy.
+The three films based on J.R.R Tolkien's prequel to The Lord of The Rings Trilogy was once again produced and shot on location in New Zealand.